brandur/sorg/content/fragments/google-cloud-run-deploy.md

 title = "Development log: Deploying Google Cloud Run from GitHub Actions"
 +++

 I've been putting one foot in the water recently in testing [Google Cloud Run](https://cloud.google.com/run/docs) as a Heroku alternative for hobby projects.
-It's got a somewhat scary pricing model that gets expensive if you have a program serving sustained traffic around the clock, but the billing is per-second, in practice it should cost very little for many apps.
+It's got a somewhat scary pricing model that gets expensive if you have a program serving sustained traffic around the clock, but the billing is per-second, and in practice should cost very little for many apps.
 I've had a few basic ones running on it for a few months now, and so far only overshot the free tier by ~20 cents.

 The rest of the product seems well-built.
 Unlike other forms of serverless like AWS Lambda, running containers are allowed to serve more than a one request at a time, making deployments countless times faster and more efficient compared to the alternative containers-as-concurrency model.
 Deploys are all based on the [OCI](https://github.com/opencontainers/image-spec) (Open Container Initiative) image format, gradual rollouts are supported, it's easy getting automated TLS for a custom domain set up, and scaling is fast, easy, and automatic.